kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 ## LLM Comparison

-There are so many models around so felt useful to have this all in one place.
-Feel free to edit.

 | LLM                    | Context Length | Price per input ($/M) | Price per output ($/M) |
 |------------------------|----------------|-----------------------|------------------------|
 | **GPT-4o**                    | 128K             | 5                    | 15                     |